elguille10/platform/scripts/generator/templates/template-release-notes.md

 Here are the highlighted new and improved features in Vaadin 14.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

-### npm support
-Using Bower for frontend dependencies is currently discouraged (by the author), and npm has become the defacto standard.
-In Vaadin 14 npm is used as the front-end package manager.
-Bower (compatibility mode) and WebJars are still fully supported in Vaadin 14.
-Using npm is the recommended mode in Vaadin 14.

-### Framework
-- Support for npm and ES6 modules
-- Support for Polymer 3 templates
-- Adding @PreserveOnRefresh on a router layout or route will preserve the user-edited component state when the user refreshes the page by reusing the component instances
-- Embedding Flow application is now possible by exporting it as a web component.
-- When executing JavaScript from the server-side Java, it is possible to get the return value of the execution to the server-side using Page.executeJs(String expression, Serializable... parameters)
-- It is possible to obtain details like screen width & height and time zone on the server-side using Page.retrieveExtendedClientDetails( ExtendedClientDetailsReceiver receiver)
-- Simplified styling of application and component with @CssImport

-### Components
-- Grid rows drag and drop
-- Grid columns auto-width
-- Customise value representation for Grid Pro
-- Menubar component added
-- App Layout with drawer
-- Clear button visibility APIs
-- Dropdown select value change without opening
-- New theme variants for Notification

 {{changesSincePrevious}}

 ## Included Projects and Change Log